Dj-Farouk28/Passwords-F-Generator/README.md

 1. Generate 6-letter passwords

+2. Generate 8-letter passwords

-3. Generate 8-letter passwords
+3. Generate passwords with random lengths

-5. Generate passwords with custom lengths
+4. Generate passwords with custom lengths

-7. Exit
+5. Exit

-Enter your choice: 1
+Enter your choice: 1 or 2 or 3 or 4 or 5

 Username (default_user): "Here, you insert the keyword that you believe is strong."
 Example: Djome jems